 Gentle exercise is a core component of the treatment plan for rheumatoid arthritis because significant benefits are evident.
-Low-impact aerobic activity, and muscle strengthening and flexibility exercises are thought to be most beneficial.
+Low-impact aerobic activity, as well as muscle strengthening and flexibility exercises, are thought to be most beneficial.
 Ideal activities include:

 - Water aerobics

-However, it is important this activity is balanced by periods of rest, particularly when the disease is active and the painful, swollen or stiff joints pose a significant problem.
+However, it is important that this activity is balanced by periods of rest, particularly when the disease is active and the painful, swollen, or stiff joints pose a significant problem.

 Both hot and cold therapies can be useful in the long-term management and self-care of rheumatoid arthritis.

-Heat pads or warm baths are most beneficial to soothe stiff joints and muscles, whereas cold packs are ideal for relieving acute pain and inflammation.
+Heat pads or warm baths are considered to be the most beneficial in soothiong stiff joints and muscles, whereas cold packs are ideal for relieving acute pain and inflammation.

-Relaxation techniques can also be helpful to cope with the pain and reduce stress in life.
+Several different relaxation techniques can also be helpful in coping with the pain of rheumatoid arthritis and reduce the affected individual's stress in life.
 These techniques may include:

 - Deep breathing